 (a) in good faith, the authorised inspector decides not to carry out an inspection;

-(b) the supply authority, or the system of inspection established by the supply authority, does not require that an inspection be carried out; or
+(b) the network operator, or the system of inspection established by the network operator, does not require that an inspection be carried out; or

 (c) the approval of the Director has been given to an inspection not being carried out,

-in any particular case or in relation to any class of case, the inspector, the supply authority and the Director shall not be liable, in civil or criminal proceedings, for any injury or damage occasioned by reason that the inspection was not carried out.
+in any particular case or in relation to any class of case, the inspector, the network operator and the Director shall not be liable, in civil or criminal proceedings, for any injury or damage occasioned by reason that the inspection was not carried out.

-(6) Where a supply authority submits to the Director a system plan and a policy statement under subregulation (2)(c), or following a requirement made under subregulation (7)(b)(ii), the Director shall respond within 20 days and may —
+(6) Where a network operator submits to the Director a system plan and a policy statement under subregulation (2)(c), or following a requirement made under subregulation (7)(b)(ii), the Director shall respond within 20 days and may —

 (a) require that further particulars be supplied in relation to any matter, or that other matters specified by the Director be addressed, in a further submission;

-(b) grant approval, or grant approval subject to any condition imposed relevant to the compliance by the supply authority with its obligation to establish and maintain an effective system of inspection under subregulation (1); or
+(b) grant approval, or grant approval subject to any condition imposed relevant to the compliance by the network operator with its obligation to establish and maintain an effective system of inspection under subregulation (1); or

 (c) reject the submission, wholly or in part, and require a further submission,

-and a supply authority aggrieved by the response of the Director under this regulation in relation to any matter may, in writing, seek the approval of the Minister to that matter and effect shall be given to any such matter which the Minister may approve as though the approval had been given by the Director.
+and a network operator aggrieved by the response of the Director under this regulation in relation to any matter may, in writing, seek the approval of the Minister, who may rely on the advice of an independent expert technical panel to give or refuse that approval, to that matter and effect shall be given to any such matter which the Minister may approve as though the approval had been given by the Director.

-(7) The Director may audit the inspection practices of a supply authority against the system plan and policy statement approved under this section for that supply authority by the Director, and may by order in writing —
+(7) The Director may audit the inspection practices of a network operator against the system plan and policy statement approved under this section for that network operator by the Director, and may by order in writing —

-(a) require the modification of any inspection practice of that supply authority if it is found by the Director not to conform with the approved system plan and policy statement; or
+(a) require the modification of any inspection practice of that network operator if it is found by the Director not to conform with the approved system plan and policy statement; or

-(b) require the supply authority —
+(b) require the network operator —

 (i) to review those practices, or such of those practices as are specified in the order; and

-(ii) if in any respect the approved system of inspection is found to be inadequate to discharge the obligation of the supply authority under subregulation (1) to establish and maintain an effective system of inspection, to submit a revised system plan and policy statement,
+(ii) if in any respect the approved system of inspection is found to be inadequate to discharge the obligation of the network operator under subregulation (1) to establish and maintain an effective system of inspection, to submit a revised system plan and policy statement,

 within such time as is specified in the order,

-and the supply authority shall forthwith give effect to such order.
+and the network operator shall forthwith give effect to such order.

-(8) Although the Director may exercise the powers conferred by subregulation (7) at any time in so far as that may be necessary in relation to any particular accident, or to any incident or other matter related to safety, no full audit of the practices of the supply authority shall, unless the Minister otherwise authorises, be commenced within 9 months of the completion of the last preceding full audit, and the Director shall, on request by a supply authority, specify when such an audit was last completed.
+(8) Although the Director may exercise the powers conferred by subregulation (7) at any time in so far as that may be necessary in relation to any particular accident, or to any incident or other matter related to safety, no full audit of the practices of the network operator shall, unless the Minister otherwise authorises, be commenced within 9 months of the completion of the last preceding full audit, and the Director shall, on request by a network operator, specify when such an audit was last completed.

-(9) A supply authority that —
+(9) A network operator that —

 (a) supplies electricity in contravention of subregulation (1); or